wastedabuser/samsung-iap/README.txt

 	<activity android:name="com.eldhelm.samsung.iap.InAppPaymentActivity"></activity>
 </application>

-The samsung API usess activities, currently i haven't found a way of doing the API callbacks without implementing those...
+The Samsung IAP API uses activities, currently i haven't found a way of doing interacting with the API without implementing activities, and they must be allowed as shown above.

 =========================== What's inside ================================